rahuyada46/BITS_BlockChainProject-main/README.md

 - lite-server: https://www.npmjs.com/package/lite-server

 ## Step 1.
 Clone the project
-`git clone https://github.com/rahuyada46/BITS_BlockChainProject-main` note: Repository is private and for Assignment purpose the code is provided as part of Zip File
+`git clone https://github.com/rahuyada46/BITS_BlockChainProject-main` note: Repository is private but for Assignment purpose it is made public

 ## Step 2.
 Move to the Project Directly on local computer
 Open Command prompt and then type